• Skip to primary navigation

 How Long Does Cocaine Stay in Your System?

-In spite of the fact that using illegal drugs is prohibited and dangerous to one’s health, still many people have been using it.
+In spite of the fact that using illegal drugs is prohibited and dangerous to one’s health, still, many people have been using them.
 Each user has a different reason for using it such as some are using it for weight loss, some are for increasing energy and some are for depression.
-But most of them are not aware how it will stay and affect their system.
+But most of them are not aware of how it will stay and affect their system.

 There were 1.5 million people in the USA who could be considered to have an addiction to cocaine in 2014 (1)